In an ideal world, you’d be able to train as long as you wanted and never see a decline in effort, intensity, or power.

 Supports Muscle Growth: Building muscle requires you to constantly challenge your muscles to perform more work than they previously have.
 This provides the proper training stimulus they need to adapt, and in the presence of a caloric surplus, will lead to growth.

 By improving your intra workout stamina, beta-alanine allows you to train longer and harder, which helps you bang out those extra muscle-building reps, and get the gains you’ve always wanted.
-Research has even confirmed these findings, showing that beta-alanine does enhance muscle growth.[6,7]
+Research has even confirmed these findings, showing that beta-alanine does enhance muscle growth and reduce muscle fatigue.[6,7]

 Beta-Alanine Dosage & How Much To Take

-Dosing studies demonstrating the benefits of beta-alanine use anywhere between 3.2-6.4 grams per day, divided into 800-1600mg doses multiple times per day.
+Dosing studies demonstrating the benefits of using anywhere between 3.2-6.4 grams of beta alanine per day, divided into 800-1600mg doses multiple times per day.

 Why the divided doses?